mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/4_RSpec/2_stories.markdown

 Now run your story:

-	rake story\[mystory\]
+	MERB_ENV=test rake story[mystory]

-Yes, you must include the square brackets, and you have to escape them.
+Yes, you must include the square brackets.

 Now fill out your story.
 There are some differences to Rails' versions.
 The best places to look for help are in the Merb code itself:

 	spec/public/test/controller _matchers _spec.rb
 	lib/merb-core/test/helpers